 As technology improves, your website is at risk of being left behind.
 And by using modern psychology with ancient advertising principles you can greatly improve the productivity of your website - more enquiries, better informed and more cooperative clients.

 How long does a website redesign really last?

 There are various answers - it depends on your situation.

 - If it has broken in several places, it's worth thinking about updating things rather than fixing it here and there.

 - If your design is more than 3 years old - websites are generally thought to look outdated around that age.

 - If your firm is rebranding, it may be important to make sure your messages match your new look.

 - If you are becoming disappointed with its productivity - its rate of enquiries.

 Is A Revitalising Project Hugely Disruptive To Our Professional Branding?

-No. It may turn out to be a better expression of the branding you want.
+No. It aims to create a better expression of the branding that produces the results you want.